Making Dialogue Grounding Data Rich: A Three-Tier Data Synthesis Framework for Generalized Referring Expression Comprehension: Methodology

 \section{Methodology}

-To balance data realism and controllability, we introduce a three-tier synthesis framework comprising: (i) template-based short expression synthesis, (ii) prompted short expression synthesis, and (iii) full dialogue with coreference information synthesis.
-We detail the construction procedures and explain how the components integrate to produce the final training corpus.
-Before expression synthesis, we simulated numerous screenshots across 101 scenes, then computed the bounding boxes for all blocks.
-The specific details are discussed in the section \ref{sec:methodology:annotation}.
+To balance data realism and controllability, we introduce a three-tier synthesis framework comprising: (i) template-based short RE synthesis, (ii) prompted short RE synthesis, and (iii) full dialogue with coreference information synthesis.
+We detail the construction procedure and explain how the components integrate to form the final training corpus.
+Prior to RE synthesis, we simulate screenshots across 101 scenes and compute bounding boxes for all blocks.
+Details are provided in Section~\ref{sec:methodology:annotation}.